 Integrating knowledge and skills from prior coursework to analyze and solve business problems from strategic and functional perspectives.
 Students work in an experimental and adaptive learning environment of dynamic simulation to experience the complexity of business decision-making.
 The simulative decision-making focuses on teamwork and critical thinking in collaborative development and execution of strategic plans.
 This course may be substituted with INTB-695 Global Consultancy Capstone or

-BUAD-695 Business Consulting Capstone or MGMT-695 Management Consulting Capstone.
+BUAD-695 Business Consulting Capstone.